nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 - 1c.
-PlanEase detects that the User of entered less than or more than 2 datetime inputs.
+PlanEase detects that the User entered less than or more than 2 datetime inputs.

   - 1c1.
 PlanEase shows an error message.